 Platform API Endpoint: Procure And Send Purchase Order To Supplier

-Within the SQUIZZ.com Application Programming Interface (API) it contains an endpoint that allows one organisation using 3rd party software, to push up a purchase order and have it be procured by a connected organisation.
+Within the SQUIZZ.com Application Programming Interface (API) it contains an endpoint that allows one organisation using 3rd party software to talk to the SQUIZZ.com API, to push up a purchase order and have it be procured by a connected organisation.
 This allows one organisation to buy products off another supplying organisation, using the API endpoint to automate the ordering process.
 To use the API endpoint you will need to have knowledge in building software applications, and how to make requests over the internet to call RESTful web services, which the platform's API endpoint is based on.

 Before reading on please ensure that you have understood the following topics:

 The endpoint is used by a customer organisation to push one or more purchase orders into the platform and have it procured by a designated supplier organisation.
 "Procure" means for the customer organisation to find and buy goods/services off the supplying organisation.
 This endpoint allows a customer organisation to automate purchasing off selected supplier organisations registered in the platform.
 Additionally it helps a supplier organisations to automate selling to existing customer organisations.

 The endpoint will look through each purchase order given to it and try to find matching products that the chosen supplying organisation sells.
 Once all ordered products have been matched then the endpoint will price each product based on the quantities, relationship and customer account that the supplier organisation has assigned to the customer organisation.
 Only if all products in the purchase orders have been priced will the endpoint then create one or more sales orders for the supplier organisation and have the sales orders be marked as submitted for processing by the supplier organisation.
 The endpoint will then return each of the sales orders that were created, allowing the customer organisation to know the costs of the sales order and be able to update the purchase order based on the sales order totals.